 We bring the expertise to you

-If you don’t wish to travel to learn how to use the instrument you have downstairs, or don’t like having to pay to share training with other organisations – we can visit your site to personally help you and your colleagues to use your own instrument in your own lab, and to cover only the applications that interest you.
+If you don’t wish to travel to learn how to use the instrument you have downstairs, or don’t like having to pay to share training with other organisations – we can visit your site with a nanotech skills training session to personally help you and your colleagues to use your own instrument in your own lab, and to cover only the applications that interest you.

-Customise your course for each engineer for best focus, or let all users get an overview of the instrument for widest deployment.
+We can create the nanotech skills training that your business needs.
+Customise your course for each engineer for the best focus, or let all users get an overview of the instrument for the widest deployment.

 Some guidelines and hands on training to using acid decapsulation techniques to open your packaged parts.

 NanoScope engineers were the first to successfully use Cryo-DualBeam on biological and other soft materials.
 We can train you in optimum sample preparation techniques, fracturing, FIB sectioning, coating an imaging of the most senstive samples using this unique combination of techniques.

 Using pre-cursor gas chemistries in your FIB or DualBeam can have variable results.
 Getting the best depositions or optimising materials etching enhancements requires an understanding of beam-gas interactions.
 Current density vs gas flux, edge and proximity effects and how to handle beam tails are some of the tricks that help you shorten your time to result.

 Using a DualBeam for X-sectioning can provide some advantages, but getting the best from a DualBeam requires additional knowledge.
 In-situ decoration of x-sections for SEM imaging, multi-slice sectioning (manual or automated) for 3D Studies and getting the best image, all need to be learned.